 In June 2011 the UK Government published its Building Information Modelling (BIM) Working Party Strategy.
-This report announced the Government's intention to require collaborative 3D BIM (with all project and asset information, documentation and data being electronic) on its projects by 2016.
+This report announced the Government’s intention to require collaborative 3D BIM (with all project and asset information, documentation and data being electronic) on its projects by 2016.
 The software and data requirements for this detailed in the report are Construction Operations Building Information Exchange (COBie).
 In January 2019, the UK National Annex within BS EN ISO 19650-2 states that non-geometric information exchanges in open data formats should be structured to COBie format.

-What did Paul Morrell, Chief Government Construction Advisor, mean when he said "For the first year, the total software requirement is Excel" when discussing the Government's commitment to BIM on construction projects at the NBS BIM Roundtable?
+Looking back to 2011, what did Paul Morrell, Chief Government Construction Advisor, mean when he said “For the first year, the total software requirement is Excel” when discussing the Government’s commitment to BIM on construction projects at the NBS BIM Roundtable?

 “For the first year, the total software requirement is Excel”